HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_data.rst

 .. note::

    A full Switzerland-wide data package for DEM simulations is currently in preparation and will be made available soon.
 This will eliminate the need for users to assemble their own datasets.
-In the meantime, please reach out to us (:ref:`contact`) to request access to the data.
+In the meantime, please reach out to us (:doc:`../contact`) to request access to the data.

 All input files must be located within the ``data`` directory following the predefined directory structure (see below).